Utilities and reconciliations FAQs

 EVERYTHING YOU NEED TO KNOW ABOUT YOUR UTILITIES AND RECONCILATIONS

 Your utility charges include electricity, heat, and water, including the costs of cold water, hot water, heat, and wastewater.
 You’ll be charged in pence per unit (kWh) of fuel for electricity/heat, with a daily standing charge in pence per day.
 For water, you'll be charged in pounds per unit of water (m3) with a daily standing charge in pence per day.
-The prices are agreed with our energy partner as part of our annual energy tariffs.

 Back To Top